 It is no secret that the domestic dog originated from the wild wolf, and while the two do share genetic similarities, wolf behaviour and dog behaviour are not interchangeable.
 The many thousands of years that humans have spent domesticating dogs has uniquely changed their social behaviour.

 Ms Proulx said that the biggest misconception behind using wolf pack behaviour and dominance theory in training dogs is that it would require that dogs look to us as just other big, weird dogs.
 “This simply isn’t true,” she said.
 “Dogs know that humans are not dogs.
 They have developed distinct ways of interacting with us and us with them.
-We ask dogs to perform behaviors a dog would never ask of another dog, like walking in a heel position with prolonged eye contact.”
+We ask dogs to perform behaviours a dog would never ask of another dog, like walking in a heel position with prolonged eye contact.”

 Not only has dominance theory been proven to be based on false claims, but studies have shown that many of the methods involved in dominance-based training- such as using force to make a dog comply- can actually be harmful.